ithirzty/bah/README.md

 ## Why?
-Bah is a really fast language that is low level enough for most cases while being really simple.
+Bah is a really fast language with as little bloat as possible.
+Its simplicity lets you choose your level of abstraction (C like low level <-> Go like high level).

-As well as being easy to learn, you can create
+It has been used to create:
 - website
     - [bah-lang website](https://bah-lang.xyz)
 - compilers